LEARN MORE ABOUT

 The HVS-WQM system is designed primarily to augment the HVS-ECA chemical-free water treatment system for cooling tower water quality management.
 As such, the primary aim is to install sensors to measure water quality parameters like pH, TDS/conductivity, ORP, temperature, free chlorine, water hardness, corrosivity of copper, corrosivity of stainless steel and corrosivity of galvanised steel specifically configured for monitoring cooling tower water quality continuously on a real-time basis.

 By tracking these various water quality indicators on a real-time continuous basis, the development of a sound and successful water quality management strategy could be further improved.
 With the use of digital data-gathering systems like the HVS-WQM system with features for detailed comparison between the various water quality parameters, including trend comparison and interpretation, one can get more insight into the relationship and interdependence of such operational parameters.
-Recognizing both short and long-term water quality patterns by way of data gathered over time will reveal insightful trends and may serve as early alerts for potential water quality issues.
+Recognising both short and long-term water quality patterns by way of data gathered over time will reveal insightful trends and may serve as early alerts for potential water quality issues.
 Monitoring specific water parameters like pH and TDS helps track the water quality and manage the discharge threshold as mandated by regulatory bodies.
 Regular water quality assessments and monitoring of corrosion indicators serve as early red flags of potential corrosivity in the water system.
 The key advantage is that the data on water quality from these different parameters is captured and displayed on the dashboard and is automatically uploaded to the cloud-based dashboard as real-time monitoring information for detailed analysis to proactively manage and prevent any potential water issues.

 HVS‐ECA Chemical‐Free Water Treatment System with HVS‐WQM System to enable enhanced COC Operation

-Utilising electro-chemical activation technology, the HVS-ECA system infuses circulating water (open loop & closed loop) with on-site generated powerful hypochlorites, strong oxidising agents and a slew of oxidants to replace the conventional harsh and toxic chemical usage in water treatment.
+Utilising electro-chemical activation technology, the HVS-ECA system infuses circulating water (open loop and closed loop) with on-site generated powerful hypochlorites, strong oxidising agents and a slew of oxidants to replace the conventional harsh and toxic chemical usage in water treatment.
 Free chlorine is electrolytically generated and is not a harsh industrially manufactured chemical, which can be environmentally damaging both for the cooling tower system as well as when discharged into the sewage.

 The HVS-ECA system is a novel dual-function electrochemical activation system that promotes the rapid removal of calcium, magnesium, carbonate and silicate scale-forming ions physically and generates a slew of mixed oxidants on-site during the process of electrochemical activation of water to replace the traditional standard chemicals and oxidising agents.